Respite for Disability

 Offering a chance for carers to take a short break from their daily caring duties to relax and recharge

-Respite also offers an opportunity for children and adults with disability to spend some time away from their usual routine, to have some fun and meet like-minded friends.
+Respite also offers an opportunity for children and adults with disability to spend some time away from their usual routine, to have some fun, enjoy new experiences, and meet like-minded friends.

 Unique spaces designed for playing, learning and relaxing, Tea-cup Cottage’s three respite care locations are Disability Approved for short to long-term stays and emergency respite.